EmilyQue/milestone1-135/README.md

 - Each customer's interaction with the vending machine (name, item purchased, price)
 - Vending Machine is still being worked on

+12/15/2018:
+- Vending Machine works but does not implement some of the classes.
+- Remove button was created, allows for user to remove item from the listview
+- Video was created and sent to instructor